flanagancd68/talmidimway/content/commentary/gospels/GB1/2022-09-23-gb04b/index.en.md

 **Summary**
-> In NATIVITY, Joseph and Mary must travel to Bethlehem to take part in a census.
+> In NATIVITY part II, Joseph and Mary must travel to Bethlehem to take part in a census.
 Five miles from Jerusalem, Bethlehem serves as the birthplace of David and King Messiah.
 Close by at Migdal Eder, a group of shepherds is startled by an angel who announces the birth of the Messiah.
 The new family makes their first trip to the Temple in Jerusalem, where they encounter a holy man and a prophetess.

 **Videos**